ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-types/index.md

 title: "Component Types"
 ---

-The full list of component types you can provide in ag-Grid are as follows:
+The full list of component types you can provide in AG Grid are as follows:

 - [Cell Renderer](../component-cell-renderer/): To customises the contents of a cell.
 - [Cell Editor](../component-cell-editor/): To customises editing of a cell.